mstocco/mariostoc.co/content/traininglog/20230205-challenge2023-20weeksout.md

 ### 2000M SWAIM PACE CHART
 ![Swim](/assets/jpg/swim-20230210.jpeg)
 Yes, the last 50m was with some pep.
+The bonus cooldown was recorded at 1:52/100m.

 <!---->
 ## SATURDAY FEB 11 ☁️